whardier/Kubo/README.md

 ===============

 Do whatever you want with the files.
-A log file will be written to the base of the storage directory that includes a list of all blocks that have changed.
+A log file will be written to the base of the storage directory that includes a list of all storage files and blocks with their relative path that have changed.
 This log file can be rotated as well as disabled.

 Network Mode
 ============